5 Important Questions Nonprofits Have About Fundraising

 Each of these benefits can be tied to a “what’s in it for me” of the donor.
 Cleaner air and water, less stress, and more plants and flowers for area gardens.
 So, it’s not just “save the trees.”
 It’s “help Chrissy grow up with less stress, freshwater, and clean air so she can change the world.”

 Fundraising isn’t really about the money.
-It’s about the difference that the money can make.
+It’s about the difference that money can make.
 Educating your donors about that difference—also known as your mission—is a major part of getting the gift.
 And that’s not complicated at all!

 Estimate Your Nonprofit Revenue with the Fundraising Forecasting Tool